 Step 5: Running the VBA Code

-- After that, select Highlight_a_Single_Specific_Text_Case_Insensitive and click on Run.
+- Select Highlight_a_Single_Specific_Text_Case_Insensitive and click on Run.

 Step 6: Entering the Inputs